-For the Time Trial, we are proposing the road-use permit cover from 5:00pm to 8:30pm, with the maximum number of participants at 350.
+For the Time Trial, we are proposing the road-use permit cover from 4:00pm to 6:30pm, with the maximum number of participants at 350.
 Riders can avoid being omitted by pre-registering online.
 Proposed course description is below and we are requesting to permit the first 5 miles of beautiful Logan Canyon.
 The road has a mostly wide-shoulder, and on most evenings there is a slight thermal that blows UP the canyon.
 The proposed Start/Finish and awards ceremony, will be held at the park at 1st Dam.
 The Logan Race Club is the official club and sponsor for the time trial event.

 Road Race Registration: